Myra McQueen: Reintroduction and break

 The character's return from her break was announced on 3 October 2015.
 Kirkwood contacted Barber-Lane and asked her to return from her break, explaining that he wanted Myra to become involved in "some quite heavy and serious material as well as the comedy", something which appealed to the actress.
 Kirkwood told an Inside Soap reporter that Myra would "sprinkle her magic dust on the McQueens and bring that unique warmth and comedy to the show again".
 Myra returns to support Mercedes when she has a stillbirth amongst a series of other family disasters requiring her matriarchal spirit.
 Barber-Lane noted that although Nana is still in the village, it is Myra that is needed now for her family.
 Myra returns in time for the funeral of Mercedes' son, Gabriel.
 Mercedes realises that she is unhappy with the funeral service and walks out the church, finding Myra waiting for her when she does.

 One of the family's stories explores the issue of child sexual abuse.
 In the narrative, Myra's niece Cleo McQueen (Nadine Mulkerrin) is being abused by her stepfather Pete Buchanan (Kai Owen), who also abused Cleo's older sister Porsche McQueen (Twinnie-Lee Moore) as a child.
-On Myra's perspective in the story, Barber-Lane explained that Myra believes everything is ok because Pete has been part of the family for "a really long time" as the partner of Myra's sister Reenie McQueen (Zoë Lister).
+On Myra's perspective in the story, Barber-Lane explained that Myra believes everything is ok because Pete has been part of the family for "a really long time" as the partner of Myra's sister Reenie McQueen (Zoë Lucker).
 The actress noted that when Myra discovers the truth, she "won't take it lying down".
 She believed that as well as supporting her family, she would confront Nana about her involvement.
 Myra and Reenie's relationship is also explored when she returns.
 Their backstory states that Myra was not there to support Reenie as a child; she works to fix this upon her return.
 Barber-Lane pointed out that Myra cares most about her family, commenting, "It's irrelevant what any of them do - she'll always be there for them."